Technologies

 JSONata

-Key Features:
+Key Features

-Querying JSON Data:
+Querying JSON Data

 JSONata allows you to select specific parts of a JSON document using a simple and expressive syntax.
-For example, you can easily retrieve all items in a list that match certain criteria.
+For example, you can retrieve all items in a list that match certain criteria.

-Transforming JSON Data:
+Transforming JSON Data

-Filtering Data:
+Filtering Data

 JSONata's filtering capabilities let you define complex conditions to include or exclude data based on various criteria.
 This is particularly useful for extracting relevant information from large JSON datasets.

-Function Support:
+Function Support

-Chaining and Composition:
+Chaining and Composition

 JSONata expressions can be chained together to perform multiple operations in a single query.
 This makes it possible to create complex data transformations in a clear and concise manner.